NETWAYS/fundamentals4puppet-training/sections/ral/05_example.md

 This will all increase the challenge of automation of user management.
 It has to be scripted in a readable and maintainable way including error handling and logging.
-If your goal is the support of multiple plattforms it increases complexity and limits options.
+If your goal is the support of multiple platforms it increases complexity and limits options.

 ~~~ENDSECTION~~~